lejido/powerschool-covid19-autoform/README.md

 ## TODO

-update: this project is no longer fun for me; I'll only add features if requested / are interesting
+UPDATE: this project is no longer fun for me; I'll only add features if requested / are interesting
 - Implement notification system
   - https://www.quora.com/How-can-I-send-a-push-notification-to-my-Android-phone-with-a-Python-script
   - https://notify.run/